-2017 is the year that Crypto Currencies reached a peak popularity – and some peak profits.
+In 2017, Crypto Currencies reached a peak popularity – and some peak profits.
 Predictably, investors in these types of instruments have been reaching out to accountants in a state of perplexed confusion.
 Others are looking back at prior year profits and realizing that they never reported their income from the Crypto Currency.
-Although there are hundreds of types of such currency, examples of Cryto Currencies include:
+Although there are hundreds of types of such currency, examples of Crypto Currencies include:

 Ultimately, any gain you realize, whether in real estate, precious metals, collectors’ items, bonds, options, derivatives, stocks, and Crypto Currencies, must be reported to the IRS.
 The schedule for doing so is Schedule D, which categorizes your gains as long-term or short-term.

 A brief note about realization: if you hold an asset that you bought at $1 and you sell it for $100, you have a taxable gain of $99.
 However, if you bought the item and, at the end of the taxable year (Dec 31), you still have not sold it, even if that $1 investment is now worth $1 million in the open market, no taxable transaction exists (unless, of course, you have elected trader status with mark-to-market accounting, which is out of the scope of this article).

 So, any item that you sell in a taxable year is subject to taxation as the selling is the taxable event (not the buying & holding).

 Now that we have some basics out of the way, we can move onto holding periods.
 Ideally, you want the holding period of each sale of an asset to be over one year in order to gain favorable tax treatment.
 Holding periods of one year or more qualify you for “long-term capital gain” treatment, which has far lower tax percentages than short-term capital gains.
 The highest bracket for long-term capital gains is currently 20%, while short-term capital gains can be taxed as high as 39.6%, which is the highest ordinary tax bracket for Federal Purposes.